-On-site landscaping should include foundation, parking lot perimeter, parking lot interior, and other landscape areas designed and installed to provide yearround beauty and appeal.
+On-site landscaping should include foundation, parking lot perimeter, parking lot interior, and other landscape areas designed and installed to provide year-round beauty and appeal.
+Landscaping improvements should reflect sustainable best practices with an emphasis on perennial native plantings that are drought-resistant, require less water, less chemicals, and are more cost-effective.